FejixGUI/fejix/notes/coding-guidelines.md

 ## Formatting

-Use `.clang-format` with these few quirks:
+Use `.clang-format` and note a few things:

 * Put trailing commas wherever possible.
-* Separate function difinitions with 2 empty lines.
+* Separate separate function difinitions or any types of definition blocks with 2 empty lines.

 ## Documenting